davidzk3/uniswap-v3-onchain-growth-analytics/docs/methodology.md

-\# Methodology (V1)
+Methodology V1

-\## Goal
+Goal

-Measure how feature usage depth relates to:
+Measure how feature usage depth relates to adoption conversion and short horizon retention.

-adoption

-swap to LP conversion

-short horizon retention

-\## Feature events
+Feature events

 Swap event

-\- A wallet is counted as swap active if it performs at least one Uniswap v3 swap in the window
+A wallet is considered swap active if it performs at least one Uniswap v3 swap during the analysis window.

-LP event (proxy)
+LP event proxy

-\- A wallet is counted as LP active if it sends a transaction to the NonfungiblePositionManager contract
+A wallet is considered LP active if it sends a transaction to the Uniswap v3 NonfungiblePositionManager contract.

-\## Segmentation
+Segmentation

-Feature segment (30 day window)
+Feature segment 30 day window

-\- swap\_only: swap active but not LP active

-\- lp\_only: LP active but not swap active

-\- both: swap active and LP active

-\- all: any active wallet
+swap_only swaps but no LP interaction lp_only LP interaction but no swaps both both swap and LP interaction

-\## Adoption metrics
+Adoption metrics
+Daily swap wallets

-Daily feature usage
+Daily LP wallets

-\- swap\_wallets per day

-\- lp\_wallets per day

-\- lp\_wallet\_share per day
+LP wallet share

-\## Conversion metrics
+Conversion metrics

-Swap to LP conversion

-\- Define swap first wallets (first observed event is a swap)
+Swap first wallets are wallets whose first observed feature event is a swap.

-\- Measure whether they perform an LP event within:
+Conversion is measured as whether a swap first wallet performs an LP event within 7 days

-&nbsp; 7 days

-&nbsp; 30 days
+30 days

-&nbsp; ever
+ever

-Report:

-\- converted counts

-\- conversion rates

-\## Retention metrics
+Retention metrics

-Weekly cohorts
+Weekly cohorts are defined by first seen week.

-\- first\_seen\_week is the cohort week

-\- retention is measured as activity in week N after first seen (Weeks 1 to 4)
+Retention is measured as activity in week N after first seen, Weeks 1 to 4.

-Retention by feature depth

-\- retention rates are computed separately for swap\_only, lp\_only, both, and all
+Retention is computed separately for each feature segment.

-\- A Week 1 retention snapshot is used for comparison